 Many marketers choose a Digital Asset Management (DAM) to handle this, and in addition to downloading/sharing assets, a good DAM comes with the added bonus of providing a place to reference your branding guidelines.

 Lastly, getting projects delivered is great, but don’t forget the people who worked so hard to make it happen.
 Big talent deserves big recognition, so take the time to recognize and reward great work.
 It’s good for your team, it’s good for your people (and pssst… it’s good for your business, too).

 Step Six: MEASURE

 Let me put a number to something you probably already know: Many CEOs don’t think marketing teams have business credibility.
 How many?
 Seventy-three percent.

 It’s time to go on the offensive to show your team’s value.
 Settle the value debate before it starts by using dependable data.
 With a clear and standardized process for how you handle work, it should be much easier to gather data points and generate reports that show how your projects contribute to business growth.

 Those with a work management tool have it even easier since their system can automatically generate reports and executive dashboards using the the project data from the planning, execution, and delivery stages.

-As the reports roll in, you’ll have a clear view of all the things that your team does well, as well as where you can set metrics to help you improve.
+As the reports roll in, you’ll have a clear view of all the things that your team does well, as well as where you can set project metrics to help you improve.
 Just remember to regularly evaluate progress and set goals for improvement.